Pranav63/Enigma-/README.md

-# Enigma-
+# Enigma-..-
 MorseCode decrypter that encrypts a message that we hard code and gives u the output in dots and dash .
+Character and word spacing is the utmost important thing to look at .
+When u give a code of a letter in the word u provide a ' ' after it for the next character and then after the completion of the word u provide '  ' two spaces .
+While decryption , u start by giving one extra space at the end and keep on moving back towards the initial letters to decrypt the word .